alexhsamuel/apsis/docs/config.rst

 configuration determines how long a Procstar run remains _starting_, before Apsis transitions it to _error_.
 The default is 0.

-When Apsis attempts to reconnect a _running_ run to a Procstar program, the `reconnect_timeout` determines how long it waits for the Procstar agent to reconnect.
-The default is 0.
+The `reconnect_timeout` duration determines how long Apsis waits for a Procstar agent to reconnect.
+This applies when Apsis restarts and attempts to reconnect _running_ runs, or if a Procstar agent unexpectedly disconnects (due to a network error or similar).
+If the timeout expires, Apsis transitions any runs on this agent to _error_ and forgets the agent.

 .. code:: yaml